kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 type LeaderWorkerSetSpec struct {
  // SubdomainPolicy determines the policy that will be used when creating
  // the headless service
- SubdomainPolicy SubdomainPolicy `json:"subdomainPolicy,omitempty"`
+ NetworkConfig *NetworkConfig`json:"networkConfig,omitempty"`
 }

 type NetworkConfig struct {
-  SubdomainPolicy SubdomainPolicy
+  SubdomainPolicy *SubdomainPolicy `json:"subDomainPolicy,omitempty"`
 }
 type SubdomainPolicy string
 const (